SoRo-KA/FirstEncounter/README.md

+This project investigates how first impressions form and evolve during early human-robot interactions.
 This repo is all about the different usecases that involves socializing with people in the form of meeting and greeting.

 ## Repository Structure